 The data obtained encompassed a range of measurement types that were adjusted to one standard unit of measurement: the proportion of households sprayed.
 Data sources Data on IRS campaigns were collected using reports from National Malaria Control Programmes, Ministries of Health, the President’s Malaria Initiative (PMI), WHO, and other stakeholders (Table 2).

 The co-endemicity of these two tropical diseases has prompted investigation into the mechanisms of coinfection, particularly the competing immunological responses associated with each disease.
+Epidemiological studies have shown that infection with Schistosoma mansoni is associated with a greater malaria incidence among school-age children.
 MALARIA JOURNAL 08/04/16 Malaria vector populations across ecological zones in Guinea Conakry and Mali, West Africa.
 Mosquito collections Mosquitoes were collected from four different study sites at the border with Mali and in Guinea Conakry (Fig. 1).

 I. Efe*, C. O. PLOS 18/07/13 Landscape Movements of Anopheles gambiae Malaria Vector Mosquitoes in Rural Gambia.
 Background For malaria control in Africa it is crucial to characterise the dispersal of its most efficient vector, Anopheles gambiae, in order to target interventions and assess their impact spatially.